usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _Tranquilizer_, by Oneohtrix Point Never
 - _Implosion_, by The Bug, Ghost Dubs